sajari/sdk-dotnet/docs/PromotionsApi.md

             config.Password = "YOUR_PASSWORD";

             var apiInstance = new PromotionsApi(config);
-            var collectionId = collectionId_example;  // string | The collection that owns the promotion, e.g. `my-collection`.
+            var collectionId = "collectionId_example";  // string | The collection that owns the promotion, e.g. `my-collection`.
-            var promotionId = promotionId_example;  // string | The promotion to retrieve, e.g. `1234`.
+            var promotionId = "promotionId_example";  // string | The promotion to retrieve, e.g. `1234`.

             try
             {